RAK’s Marjan Island to become world's '4th major gaming market', says Wynn resort chief

 Photo: Supplied

-With a Wynn gaming resort coming up in Ras Al Khaimah's Al Marjan Island, the destination is set to become "the fourth major gaming market in the world", the property's president said.
+With a Wynn gaming resort coming up on Ras Al Khaimah's Al Marjan Island, the destination is set to become "the fourth major gaming market in the world", the property's president said.

 Wynn Al Marjan Island is set to be the first integrated gaming resort in the Middle East North Africa (Mena) region.